 The AP Program is an accelerated and rigorous level program for qualified students.
 It gives high-achieving students an opportunity to take a college-level course in high school.
 When students take AP courses, they demonstrate to college admission officers that they have sought out an educational experience that will prepare them for success in college and beyond.
 It is the college’s decision to accept college credit or placement.
 At this time we are offering AP Calculus.
 AP Courses will be weighted at 1.03 and reflected on the transcript.
 For further information, please contact Student Services.

 Dual Credit Enrollment Program

-EDGE ~ ACE ~ STEEM
+EDGE ~ ACE ~ STEM

 - The Dual Credit Enrollment Program is made available to high achieving juniors and seniors to have the opportunity to enroll in dual credit courses at approved college and universities.
 Students will earn both college and elective high school credits.
 This policy strives to maintain the academic rigor of MCS while also giving flexibility for students who wish to accelerate their post-graduation learning.
 Students entering their Junior or Senior years are eligible to participate in dual enrollment opportunities.
 Students must contact the student services director for approval and to begin the application process.

 - Students must have a 3.0 GPA to be eligible to participate in dual enrollment courses.